-BOXING legend and former middleweight king Jake LaMotta incredibly celebrates his 95th birthday today.
-Born in the mean streets of The Bronx in New York, “The Raging Bull, who retired from the ring with an astonishing 83-19-4(30) record in April of 1954, has outlived his famous ring rivals by a considerable amount of time by the time he passed away aged 95 on September 19, 2017.
+BOXING legend and former middleweight king Jake LaMotta was born on July 10, 1922.
+Hardened on the mean streets of The Bronx in New York, “The Raging Bull”, who retired from the ring with an astonishing 83-19-4(30) record in April of 1954, outlived his famous ring rivals by a considerable amount of time by the time he passed away aged 95 on September 19, 2017.

-A self confessed bad guy outside of the ring in his younger days, the Jake of today is a celebrated piece of ring royalty; a treasured former warrior who is applauded for the way he was able to survive both the rough, tough mean streets of his upbringing and the ravages of the ring.
+A self confessed bad guy outside of the ring in his younger days, Jake was a celebrated piece of ring royalty; a treasured former warrior who was applauded for the way he was able to survive both the rough, tough mean streets of his upbringing and the ravages of the ring.

 And there could be more to come from the Jake LaMotta story.
 Reports say a sequel to the majestic 1980 movie that immortalised Jake is in the works (this despite reported legal issues).
 Movies aside, a number of LaMotta’s fight sequels proved to be better than the original: his six-fight series with “Sugar Ray” proving that a series can get better and better and better.